m-spangenberg/exercises_machinelearning/README.md

 * **Standard Deviation**
   * The lowercase letter sigma $\sigma$ is used to represent [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation)
   * a measure of the amount of variation or dispersion of a set of values
+* **Partial Derivative**
+  * Cursive $\partial$ usually to denote a [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative)
+  * a derivative is the rate of change of a function with respect to a variable
+  * a partial derivative is the derivative of a function of several variables with respect to change in just one of its variables
+* **Gradient**
+  * used in vector calculus
+  * expressed as an upside down triangle known as a Del or nabla $\nabla$
+  * The vector of partial derivatives with respect to all independent variables

 #### Linear Regression Model